"There comes a time when silence becomes betrayal."

 This is a human issue.

 "We don't want to connect with people who are in pain, especially if we believe they deserve their pain - or if their pain is too scary for us.
 We don't want to reach out.
 It feels risky.
-Just by associating with them, we could either end up in the same "other" pile or be forced to acknowledge that bad things happen to people like us."
+Just by associating with them, we could either end up in the same "other" pile or be forced to acknowledge that bad things happen to people like us." -Brene Brown

-We want to dehumanize our fellow humans.
+Fear drives us to dehumanize our fellow humans.
+To keep our distance.

-You see grit.
+We see grit.
+And courage.

-You see that we are more alike than we are different.
+We’ll see that we are more alike than we are different.

-You realize: We are them.
+We’ll realize: We are them.
 They are us.

 It was inside the walls of Norcross High School I awoke to many things.

 It was here I felt my whiteness, for the first time in my life.
+Standing in a sea of beautiful color.

 It was here I gained the critical awareness I needed to own my privilege.
+Layers of privilege I continue to unpack.

 It was here I began to understand the impact of poverty - a world that cannot be captured in the words of a sociology book.
+And the importance of creating safe spaces.

 It was here I gained the critical awareness that colorblindness IS a form of racism.